Edgar F. Gordon: Family life

-Gordon and his Dominica-born wife Clara, who joined him in Bermuda, had six children: Barbara, Joyce, Evelyn, Marjorie (mother of BBC broadcaster Moira Stuart), Edgar (familiarly called Teddy, and later known as Hakim), and Kenneth (who was born in Bermuda in 1927).
-Clara would organise cultural gatherings, including musical soirees, at their home.
+Gordon had six children with his Dominica-born wife Clara, who joined him in Bermuda after the birth of their fifth child (and first son, their second son being born in Bermuda in 1927).
+Gordon's grandchildren include British broadcaster Moira Stuart.

-By a subsequent relationship Gordon had other children; his last child Pamela F. Gordon, born six months after her father's death, would become Bermuda's youngest and first female premier in March 1997 when she replaced David Saul as leader of the United Bermuda Party until that party was defeated for the first time in a general election, in November 1998.
+By a subsequent relationship, Gordon had other children; his last child Pamela F. Gordon, born six months after her father's death, would become Bermuda's youngest and first female premier, in March 1997, when she replaced David Saul as leader of the United Bermuda Party until that party was defeated for the first time in a general election, in November 1998.
 Another daughter is MP Patricia Gordon-Pamplin, who having served in various ministerial positions in the OBA Cabinet was announced as OBA interim leader after the change of government in July 2017.

 Death

-Dr Gordon died in Bermuda at King Edward VII Memorial Hospital, following a heart attack at the age of 60, on 20 April 1955.
-Two days later thousands of people turned out for his funeral service at St. Theresa's Roman Catholic Cathedral in Hamilton and burial at Calvary Cemetery, Devonshire Parish.
-According to reports, "Many of Bermuda's blacks wept at his graveside.
+Gordon died in Bermuda, at King Edward VII Memorial Hospital, following a heart attack at the age of 60, on 20 April 1955.
+Two days later, thousands of people turned out for his funeral service, at St. Theresa's Catholic Cathedral, in Hamilton, and burial at Calvary Cemetery, Devonshire Parish.
+According to Bermuda Online, "Many of Bermuda's blacks wept at his graveside.
 That they had a better future was in very large part due to his tireless efforts on their behalf over more than two decades."